syncfusion-content/blazor-docs/blazor/treegrid/custom-style.md

 ---
 layout: post
-title: Custom Style in Blazor Tree Grid Component | Syncfusion
+title: Styling and Appearance in Blazor TreeGrid Component | Syncfusion
-description: Learn about Custom Style in Blazor Tree Grid component of Syncfusion, and more details.
+description: Learn here all about Styling and Appearance in Syncfusion Blazor TreeGrid component and more.
 platform: Blazor
 control: Tree Grid
 documentation: ug
 ---

-# Styling
+# Styling and Appearance in Blazor TreeGrid Component

 To modify the Tree Grid appearance, you need to override the default CSS of Tree Grid.
 Please find the list of CSS classes and its corresponding section in Tree Grid.